 - Make sure you are offering four to five food groups at meals and two to three food groups for snacks.
 This healthy balance gives toddlers’ bodies the energy they need to last until the next meal or snack.

 - Stick with water between meals and snacks.
-Snacking or sipping juice or milk will fill his tummy and lead to mealtime battles.
+Sipping juice or milk will fill his tummy and lead to mealtime battles.